Monday, 1 October 2012

 all investors, at any age.

-• Do not be influenced by any preconceived notions and be a proud owner as soon as possible.
+• Home is a basic need further sweetened by tax benefits and lower rate of interest.• Do not be influenced by any preconceived notions and be a proud owner as soon as possible.

 • Buy it with loan, its financial prudence.
 You don’t need to either put all your money in a less liquid asset, nor do you need to wait for funds to accumulate.